Oxalis vulcanicola 'Plum Crazy'

 -

-Foliage: spectacularly variegated; trifoliate leaves (clover-shaped) colored in irregular spots of purple, pink, and green; colors become more intense in strong light
+Foliage: spectacularly variegated; trifoliate leaves (clover-shaped) colored in irregular patches of purple, pink, and green; colors become more intense in strong light

 -